BSidesPDX/CTF-2019/data recovery/100-Gravedigger101/README.md

 *Both the MiniPRO and the TTL programmer will require challengers to download drivers.

 **Due to the variance in ROM size of each HDD, the flag will not be hidden at the same offset.
-It will likely be different for each drive, though it will be located toward the end of the ROM data, inserted just before the "empty" space begins with FF FF FF FF.
+It will likely be different for each drive, though it will be located toward the end of the ROM data, inserted just before the last "empty" space begins with FF FF FF FF.

 ## Deployment